shreya2794/Random-Password-Generator/README.md

 Enter the length of the password (at least 6): 10
 Your password is: Lopeki3!

-###  Example Rules Followed in Generated Passwords

-1. Pronounceable: Alternating consonants and vowels
-2. Secure:
- -Contains lowercase and uppercase letters
- -Includes at least one number
- -Contains a symbol from !@#$%^&*

 ### File Structure

 password_generator.py     # Main script